WikiLogic/wikilogic.github.io/deployment.md

     - `cd /root`
     - `sh setupcert.sh`

 _The script installs and runs certbot.
+You will have to give it a few inputs, mostly "ENTER" and "Y".
 If successfull you should see a message saying "Congratulations! ...".
 Your HTTPS certificate should now exist on your droplet in /etc/letsencrypt/live/your.domain.com/.
 Fortunatly `/etc/letsencrypt/live` has been shared with the docker container so all you need to do now is swap the nginx.config file and restart the proxy server._

  - `wget -O /root/setupswap.sh https://raw.githubusercontent.com/WikiLogic/wikilogic.github.io/master/setupswap.sh`
  - `cd /root`